hughharford/lwb_smr/README.md

 - Data Source:
 - - Inria Aerial Imaging Dataset: https://project.inria.fr/aerialimagelabeling/
 - Type of analysis:
-- - Neural Network (UNet with VGG-16 transfer learning) run on a GCP Vertex machine
+- - Neural Network (16 million parameter UNet with VGG-16 transfer learning) run on a GCP Vertex machine
+  - The model was designed, implemented, and trained by the team on the Vertex instance

 Please document the project the better you can.